Syed-Md-Abdud-Dayan/Pneumonia-Detection/README.md

 - **Recall** — measures how many actual PNEUMONIA cases are correctly identified.
 - **F1 Score** — provides a balanced measure of Precision and Recall.
 - **ROC-AUC** — measures the model's ability to distinguish between the two classes across different classification thresholds.
+- **Sensitivity** — measures how effectively the model identifies actual PNEUMONIA cases.
+- **Specificity** — measures how effectively the model identifies actual NORMAL cases.

 A Classification Report, Confusion Matrix, and ROC Curve are also used for detailed evaluation.